Anne

-Anne, alternatively spelled Ann, is a form of the Latin female given name Anna.
+Anne, alternatively spelled Ann, is a form of the Latin female name Anna.
 This in turn is a representation of the Hebrew Hannah, which means 'favour' or 'grace'.
-Related names include Annie.
+Related names include Annie and Ana.

 Anne is sometimes used as a male name in the Netherlands, particularly in the Frisian speaking part (for example, author Anne de Vries).
 In this incarnation, it is related to Germanic arn-names and means 'eagle'.
 It has also been used for males in France (Anne de Montmorency) and Scotland (Lord Anne Hamilton).
+In Ireland the name is used as an anglicized version of Áine.